lexromo/blog/content/projects/projects2.md

 This was a final project from my Operating Systems Cybersecurity class.

 ## Small summary
 Phishing attacks are illegal when conducted without explicit permission from the target (in my case I had the permission because it was a final project from my cybersecurity course), and unethical hacking practices are strictly discouraged.
-However, if you're conducting a phishing simulation or attack as part of an authorized cybersecurity project or penetration testing, here's a general approach I followed using the Opes Source Zphisher (a popular open-source phishing tool).
-Before you conduct an attack like this be shure you have written permission from the target or organization.
+However, if you're conducting a phishing simulation or attack as part of an authorized cybersecurity project or penetration testing be shure you have written permission from the target or organization. here's a general approach I followed using an Open Source Zphisher (a popular open-source phishing tool).

 ## More comming up